tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ![Switching to the US East (Ohio) AWS Region](Images/switching-to-ohio.gif)

-Once you landed the Amazon SageMaker Studio homepage, explain to students that one of the main advantages of using this tool is that it deals with all the technical complexity of creating Amazon SageMaker instances which is a process that implies to deploy some [Amazon EC2 instances (similar to virtual machines)](https://aws.amazon.com/ec2/) and several privacy settings; following a manual process may take a few hours.
+Once you landed the Amazon SageMaker Studio homepage, explain to students that one of the main advantages of using this tool is that it deals with all the technical complexity of creating Amazon SageMaker instances.
+Creating instances is a process that implies to deploy some [Amazon EC2 instances (similar to virtual machines)](https://aws.amazon.com/ec2/) and several privacy settings; following a manual process may take a few hours.

 Continue by setting the initial configuration for Amazon SageMaker Studio, under the "Get Started" section, choose the "Quick Start" option and leave the default user name.

 ![Choosing the default user name for Amazon SageMaker Studio](Images/sagemaker-studio-user.png)

-Next, in the "Execution role" option, click on the listbox and choose "Create a new rol"; a pop-up window named "Create an IAM role" will appear, select "Any S3 bucket" under the "S3 buckets you specify" option and click on the "Create role" button to continue.
+Next, in the "Execution role" option, click on the list box and choose "Create a new role"; a pop-up window named "Create an IAM role" will appear, select "Any S3 bucket" under the "S3 buckets you specify" option and click on the "Create role" button to continue.

 ![Create an execution role](Images/sagemaker-studio-execution-role.gif)